I'm a provider

-Patients with HL are generally classified into 3 groups: early-stage favorable (stage I–II with no B symptoms or large mediastinal lymphadenopathy), early-stage unfavorable (stage I–II with large mediastinal mass, with or without B symptoms; stage IB–IIB with bulky disease), and advanced-stage disease (stage III–IV).
+Patients with Hodgkin lymphoma are generally classified into 3 groups: early-stage favorable (stage I–II with no B symptoms or large mediastinal lymphadenopathy), early-stage unfavorable (stage I–II with large mediastinal mass, with or without B symptoms; stage IB–IIB with bulky disease), and advanced-stage disease (stage III–IV).

 Patients with nonbulky stage IA or IIA disease are considered to have clinical early stage disease.
-These patients are candidates for chemotherapy, combined modality therapy, or radiation therapy alone.
-Patients with obvious stage III or IV disease, bulky disease (defined as a 10-cm mass or mediastinal disease with a transverse diameter exceeding 33% of the transthoracic diameter), or the presence of B symptoms will require combination chemotherapy with or without additional radiation therapy.
+These patients are candidates for chemotherapy, combined modality therapy, or radiotherapy alone.
+Patients with obvious stage III or IV disease, bulky disease (defined as a 10-cm mass or mediastinal disease with a transverse diameter exceeding 33% of the transthoracic diameter), or the presence of B symptoms will require combination chemotherapy with or without additional radiotherapy.

-HL is highly responsive to conventional chemotherapy, and up to 80% of newly diagnosed patients can be cured with combination chemotherapy and/or radiation therapy.
+Hodgkin lymphoma is highly responsive to conventional chemotherapy, and up to 80% of newly diagnosed patients can be cured with combination chemotherapy and/or radiotherapy.
 Patients who prove refractory or who relapse after first-line therapy have a significantly worse prognosis.
-Primary refractory HL is defined as disease regression of less than 50% after 4–6 cycles of anthracycline-containing chemotherapy, disease progression during induction therapy, or progression within 90 days after the completion of first-line treatment.
+Primary refractory Hodgkin lymphoma is defined as disease regression of less than 50% after 4–6 cycles of anthracycline-containing chemotherapy, disease progression during induction therapy, or progression within 90 days after the completion of first-line treatment.

-Only approximately 25%-35% of patients with primary progressive or poor-risk recurrent HL achieve durable remission after autologous HSCT, with most failures being due to disease progression after transplant.
-Most relapses after transplant occur within 1–2 years and once relapse occurs post-transplant, median survival is <12 months.
+Only approximately 25%-35% of patients with primary progressive or poor-risk recurrent Hodgkin lymphoma achieve durable remission after autologous HSCT, with most failures being due to disease progression after transplant.
+Most relapses after transplant occur within 1–2 years, and once relapse occurs post-transplant, median survival is less than 12 months.